sweattep/anonymous_quotes/README.md

 >Are you going to keep to the old way, the one the wicked have trodden

 >Can his armies be numbered?
 On whom does his light not shine?

+>If he took you to court, could you fool him, just as you fool others?